divinecuration/divinecuration.github.io/_posts/2020-11-30-esotechnics.md

 > Paracelsus’s preoccupation with alchemy exposed him to an influence that left its mark on his spiritual development.
 The inner driving-force behind the aspirations of alchemy was a presumption whose daemonic grandeur on the one hand and psychic danger46 on the other should not be underestimated.
 [187-8]

 > Apropos the works of a pupil of Paracelsus, Alexander à Suchten,47 he writes to Crato: “But look who it is whom he reveals to us as the son of God, namely none other than the spirit of the world and of nature, and the same who dwells in our bodies (it is a wonder that he does not add the spirit of the ox and the ass!).
 This spirit can be separated from matter or from the body of the elements by the technical procedures of the Theophrastus school.” [p189]

+# Jung - Psychology and alchemy

+> Every archetype is capable of endless development and dif­ferentiation.
+It is therefore possible for it to be more developed or less.
+In an outward form of religion where all the emphasis is on the outward figure (hence where we are dealing with a more or less complete projection), the archetype is identical with ex­ternalized ideas but remains unconscious as a psychic factor.
+When an unconscious content is replaced by a projected image to that extent, it is cut off from all participation in and influ­ence on the conscious mind.
+Hence it largely forfeits its own life, because prevented from exerting the formative influence on consciousness natural to it; what is more, it remains in its orig­inal form—unchanged, for nothing changes in the unconscious. [p11]

 # Du Bois